 We settled in for a relaxing day after the previous few days in Venice and Rome.
 Daan whipped up some delicious pancakes for dinner and the kids couldn't believe their eyes when we told them that it was the main course and not dessert.
 We also visited some of the neighbours who were kind enough to lend us three bikes for a ride the next day.
 The night ended with Daan serving up an excellent selection of European beer and wine which had the boys going to after 1am.
 I could get used to this!
 His own home-brewed beer is very nice, but bloody heavy.
 He estimates it's close to 15% alcohol and is similar to Guiness.

 We rode with Daan and Sofie (who also had Paul in a special seat) a few kilometres to the edge of town where there's an open forest beside the beach.
 The initial ride was a bit slow as everyone got used to the bikes and different direction on the roads, so we stopped in the forest area for lunch together at a restaurant only accessible by foot or bike.
-After lunch, our Dutch hosts headed back home to get Paul off for an afternoon nap, while the Aussie crew continued on to Johanna's Hoff.
-We weren't particularly wanting pancakes after having a big stack the night before, but we pressed on for the 10km ride to at least relive an old photo opportunity.
+After lunch, our Dutch hosts headed back home to get Paul off for an

-It was very cool to be back, and Johanna loved seeing her name on everything from road markers to the restaurant itself (she's used to her name not being so common in Australia).
+It was very cool to be back, and Johanna loved seeing her name on everything from road markers to the restaurant itself (she's used to her

 After a couple of boys vs girls bike races ("les garcons" were supreme again), we were too distracted and missed our turn-off and ended up near the beach a couple of kilometres off course.